SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 end
 ```

-Then in a callback you can make the `affect!` function modify `integrator.prob.p`.
+Then in a callback, you can make the `affect!` function modify `integrator.prob.p`.
 For example, we can make it change when `u[2]<0.5` via:

 ```julia